-- Data is held electronically, and the preferred method of response is in an electronic format via email.
-If a printed version is requested via post the council will endeavour to facilitate this and may levy a charge of 20p per sheet and recover postage costs to protect the Council from excess cost and so not to undermine other charging policies. - Please note that as most staff are working remotely, there may be a delay in response if hard copies are required.
+- Data is held electronically, and the preferred and more expedient method of response is in an electronic format via email.
+If a printed version is requested via post the council will endeavour to facilitate this and may levy a charge and recover postage costs to protect the Council from excess cost. - Please note that as most staff are working remotely, there may be a delay in response if hard copies are required.